Juju4ka/UpgradeBelt-iOS/README.md

 * take terminology quiz.

-Developement of this app is run by volunteers.
+Development of this app is run by volunteers.